juamarCas/spotificio/README.md

 and show you new releases in a given time

 ## Config
-Config a .env file like this way and fill the parameters
+Create a .env file like this way and fill the parameters
 ```
 CLIENT_ID =
 CLIENT_SECRET =